University Recreation employs more than 400 student employees in a variety of program areas.

-University Recreation holds two job fairs each year.
+University Recreation holds two hiring periods each year.
 The first, in October, is for spring semester positions.
 The second, in March, is for summer and fall semester positions.
-These job fairs are the primary opportunity to seek employment with UREC.
+There will be additional positions hired as needed.

 How to Apply